LeBron James among California wildfire evacuees after blaze erupts near Getty Center in Los Angeles

 "The 405 freeway a few miles from Santa Monica looks just like a scene in Volcano," another Twitter user wrote.

 "There are mandatory evacuations in place and all residents West of the 405 and South of Sunset need to be vigilant and prepared," the LAFD tweeted.
+Officials later closed ramps from the 405 Freeway as they battled the flames.

 Mount Saint Mary's University tweeted its Chalon campus near the Getty had been evacuated under orders from the LAFD.
 Students were taken to the school's Doheny campus.
 Evacuations were also ordered for 200 people in a care facility next door, FOX11 reported.